Rnazx/goblin/README.md

-# goblin: Galactic magnetic fields from OBservervationaL INputs
+# goblin: Galactic magnetic fields from OBservationaL INputs
 A generalised framework to estimate galactic magnetic fields using observational inputs.

 ### Dependencies